This Dutch Activist Was Arrested For Even Talking About Gay Rights in Russia

 Kris believes that LGBT activists have one of the strongest networks in the world, but he is surprised to now be considered among their ranks.
 "I'm now a gay activist, I read," he said jokingly.
 "I don't know what to think about it."

 However, he thinks that LGBT individuals and their allies can do a lot more to change things.
 In Netherlands and other Western countries where gay rights are more widely accepted, "it's very easy to [be complacent]," and presume the fight for equality has been won.
-While donating to organizations that fight for LGBT rights around the world is important, Kris believes activists would have an easier time —
+While donating to organizations that fight for LGBT rights around the world is important, Kris believes activists would have an easier time — and are often more effective — changing their own societies.
+In the Netherlands, for example, where research shows that nearly all Dutch people support LGBT rights, Kris remains deeply troubled by instances of bullying and pockets of intolerance that continue to plague the gay community there.

 I asked Kris what his next steps will be, whether he will consider going back to Russia even in the face of death threats.
 "I wish I could go back [to Russia] when the documentary is finished and to show it, because that's no crime," he explained. "[But] you have of anti-gay people and bullying there.
 So that might be the biggest fear I have."